wng6w8w8rc-gif/fe-archi-planning/03-visit-list/VISIT-LIST-PATTERN.md

 - **After**: ~90 lines component + ~80 lines hooks = ~170 lines total
 - **Net reduction**: ~104 lines + better organization

+**Note**: This refactoring builds on top of `VISIT-STORE-CONSOLIDATION.md`, which consolidates the 4 individual store files into a single factory.
+The `lib.ts` configuration file now imports from the consolidated `@/store/visits/visitListStores` instead of individual store files.

 **Benefits**:

 - ✅ Single responsibility per file